thesleuth/reveal-slides/md/prep/zc-prep-001.md

 - Indices (powers)

-Notice that, apart from the Brackets still being 1st, this is BIDMAS in reverse because we are ‘reversing’ or ‘undoing’ the equation.
+Notice that apart from the Brackets still being first, this is BIDMAS in reverse, because we are ‘reversing’ or ‘undoing’ the equation.

 -
 ###Solving Equations with one Unknown